FoodTech in France (English and French)

 While it was easy to put a tag on various delivery models a few years ago, lines are now blurring.

 Indeed, most of the startups may have thought that their solution (meal kit, delivery, full-stack…) was sufficient to cover all of the food needs of their clients.
 However, each consumer is creating its equilibrium using the diversity of offers available to him (a meal kit for some family meals, grocery delivery, some restaurant deliveries,…).
 It’s no more war to be your “only source of delivered meals from restaurants” but a war to be your “only source of food”.

 In 2018, FoodTech has become even more serious, which will be a record year in terms of investments with huge rounds (and whole lot more Food unicorns).
-This year was also a decisive tipping point in the way corporates and VCs were looking at the domain.
+This year was also a decisive tipping point in the way big companies and VCs were looking at the domain.
 For the later, while FoodTech was mostly a synonym for delivery startups, it is now looked more broadly with interest as a domain with tremendous potential.
-For food and retail corporates, 2018 has been the year were most have understood that their citadel wasn’t impregnable and that “something is happening”.
+For food and retail companies, 2018 has been the year were most have understood that their citadel wasn’t impregnable and that “something is happening”.